Lucy-Forrest-Lab/HDXer/README.md

 - 04_decision_plot.ipynb
 - 05_heatmap.ipynb

-These notebooks will walk you through how to run ***HDXer*** and how to analyze the results with an example application of both HDX predictions and ensemble reweighting.
+These notebooks will walk you through how to run ***HDXer*** and how to analyze the results with an example application of both HDX calculations and ensemble reweighting.

 N.B.
 As per the Jupyter website, the Jupyter Notebook aims to support the latest versions of these browsers: